bigcommerce/b2b-buyer-portal/README.md

 Environment variables have been updated so you can run your UI directly into production storefronts.

-6. Start the development server: `yarn RUN dev`.
+6. Start the development server: `yarn dev`.
+7. **Access to the store through the url i.e: https://my-store.mybigcommerce.com/ or https://my-store.com/ not http://localhost:3001**

 ## Running Project Locally